IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kits-building-blocks.md

 ```
 # The Intel® Smart Edge Open Developer Experience Kit building blocks

-Installing the Developer Experience Kit will install Kubernetes and the following building blocks on your edge node and controller.
+Installing the Developer Experience Kit will install Kubernetes as well as the following building blocks on your edge node and controller.

-**Note:** Different building blocks installed on your system based on your installation method.
-You will learn more about the default and advanced installed methods in the next section.
+**Note:** Different building blocks are installed on your system based on your installation method.
+You will learn more about the default and advanced installation methods in the next section.

 ## Edge node building blocks